plamenbotev/review-saas/README.md

 3. create database reactions
 4. import the dump.sql there
-mysql -u user -p < dump.sql
+mysql -u user -p reactions < dump.sql
 5. Install dependencies
 composer install
 6. after the dependencies are installed, the script will ask for the initial configuration